 Cooking – learning life skills with TomTag

 Don’t forget to use the opportunity to teach or reinforce rules about hygiene in the kitchen.
 We’ve included symbols for washing hands and wearing an apron but you could also use blank stickers to add reminders to wipe worktops or store food in the fridge, or use some of the symbols from our domestic chores Clean & Tidy pack.

 Show the images for the utensils and food that will be needed to create the recipe you have chosen and check you have everything listed before you begin.

 You might also want to incorporate a shopping trip as part of your preparation to find all the ingredients you will need.
-Take a TomTag loaded up with a list of ingredients to the shop and use it as your shopping list.
-For more shopping with TomTag tips, read our Life Skill blog from last month.
+The My Shopping List sticker pack and Help at the Shops kit would be useful here.
+For more shopping with TomTag tips, read our Shopping Life Skill blog.

 There are lots of skills required in the kitchen besides dealing with the food itself.
 Knowing how to turn cookers and ovens on and off correctly, taking appropriate precautions with hot equipment, learning safe use of sharp knifes and other utensils are all essential skills to be learnt before a young person can be left to cook unsupervised.